-The Little Miami Scenic Trail is a jewel in the crown of Ohio rail-trails.
-The 72-mile paved path links Terrace Park near Cincinnati to Springfield, a dozen towns and four counties to the north.
-It passes through quaint small towns, beautiful state parks, picturesque scenery, old and new bridges and natural habitat.
+The Little Miami Scenic Trail is a jewel in the 330-mile network of paved, off-road trails in Ohio’s Miami Valley.
+The 73-mile paved path runs between Springfield and Newtown (near Cincinnati), connecting a dozen towns and five counties along the way.
+It passes through beautiful state parks, picturesque scenery, old and new bridges and natural habitat.

 If you are interested in a shorter trip, start at Xenia Station.
-Trails radiate from Xenia like sunbeams, lending this charming town a reputation as the crossroads of Ohio trails.
+Three other trails—the Creekside Trail, Xenia-Jamestown Connector and Prairie Grass Trail—radiate from Xenia like sunbeams, lending this charming town a reputation as the crossroads of Ohio trails.

 Feeling energetic?
-Take in the Little Miami in one fell swoop, starting and ending at the Avoca Park trailhead in Terrace Park.
+Take in the Little Miami in one fell swoop, starting and ending at the southernmost trailhead in Avoca Park in the village of Terrace Park.
 This beautiful park has plenty of natural green space to relax in after one of the best rides Ohio has to offer.

 Near the town of Morrow, with its railroad depot and an ancient (but safe) iron trestle, the trail congestion ebbs.
 There is a lot of ground to cover between Morrow and Xenia, but don't miss Fort Ancient State Memorial, home to a large museum and 3.5 miles of mounds built by the Fort Ancient tribe.
 Just to the north is Caesar Creek State Park, with more than 70 miles of great hiking and bridle trails as well as canoe rentals.